50 more Downing Street Covid rule-breaking party fines issued

 The Met has been investigating 12 gatherings, at least three of which Mr Johnson is known to have attended.

+In a statement, the force said its investigation "remains live".
+Further fines are expected to follow, but no timescale has been given.

-Senior civil servant Sue Gray and the House of Commons privileges committee are also running inquiries.
+Senior civil servant Sue Gray and the House of Commons privileges committee are also running inquiries into what has become widely known as Partygate.

-Opposition parties have called for Mr Johnson and Mr Sunak to resign, but Labour leader Sir Keir Starmer has also come under pressure after he was filmed drinking beer in an MP's office during coronavirus restrictions in April last year.
+Opposition parties have called for Mr Johnson and Mr Sunak to resign, but Labour leader Sir Keir Starmer has also come under pressure after he was filmed drinking beer in City of Durham MP Mary Foy's constituency office during coronavirus restrictions in April last year.

 Durham police launched an investigation last week and Sir Keir - who denies any rule-breaking - has said he will resign if he is found to have been in breach of regulations in place at the time.